SiliconLabs/wisun-br-linux/DBUS.md

 ### `Gtks` and `Gaks` (`aay`)

-Returns a list of the 4 Group Transient (or Temporal) Keys (GTKs) or Group AES Keys (GAKs) used in the network.
+Returns a list of the four Group Transient (or Temporal) Keys (GTKs) or Group AES Keys (GAKs) used in the network.
 A signal is emitted upon change.
 Refer to the Wi-SUN FAN and IEEE 802.11 specifications for more details.

 ### `HwAddress` (`ay`)